 We invite you to explore our website to learn more about all of the ways JLW’s trained volunteers are making a difference in the lives of children and families across the greater Washington, DC, region.
 Our members are more than just volunteers—they are civic leaders who have developed unparalleled results and transformed the DC community.

-If you would like to support JLW’s efforts to reduce illiteracy in Washington, DC, today, click here to make a donation.
+If you would like to support JLW’s efforts to champion literacy in Washington, DC, today, click here to make a donation.